Service tax: History

 Dr. Raja Chelliah Committee on tax reforms recommended the introduction of service tax.
 Service tax had been first levied at a rate of five per cent flat from 1 July 1994 till 13 May 2003, at the rate of eight per cent flat w.e.f 1 plus an education cess of 2% thereon w.e.f 10 September 2004 on the services provided by service providers.

-The rate of service tax was increased to 12% by Finance Act, 2006 w.e.f 18 April 2006.
-Finance Act, 2007 has imposed a new secondary and higher education cess of one per cent on the service tax w.e.f 11 May 2007, increasing the total education cess to three per cent and a total levy of 12.36 per cent.
+The rate of service tax was increased to 12% by the 2006 Finance Act, w.e.f 18 April 2006.
+The 2007 Finance Act imposed a new secondary and higher education cess of one per cent on the service tax w.e.f 11 May 2007, increasing the total education cess to three per cent and a total levy of 12.36 per cent.

 The revenue from the service tax to the Government of India had shown a steady rise since its inception in 1994.
-The tax collections have grown substantially since 1994–95 i.e. from ₹410 crore in 1994–95 to ₹132518 crore in 2012–13.
+The tax collections have grown substantially since 1994–95 i.e. from ₹4.1 billion in 1994–95 to ₹1325 billion in 2012–13.
 The total number of taxable services also increased from 3 in 1994 to 119 in 2012.
 However, from 1 July 2012 the concept of taxation on services was changed from a 'Selected service approach' to a 'Negative List regime'.
 This changed the taxation system of services from tax on some selected services to tax being levied on the every service other than services mentioned in the Negative list.

 Under the Service tax from the year of original levying year of 1994 are constantly growing.
 The collections are shown in the following table: